 Term 2: Earnest Money

-The more earnest money you put down, the stronger your offer looks to the seller, as you have more skin in the game.
+Typically, earnest money is paid 1-3 days after the seller has accepted your offer.
+The more earnest money you put down, the stronger your offer looks.
+This is because you have “more skin in the game.”
 In Washington state, typical earnest money is anywhere from $1,000 to 10% of the purchase price.

-If you back out of the sale for reasons NOT covered by contingencies, your earnest money will be forfeited.
-Before signing a purchase and sale agreement to buy a home, carefully review it with your real estate agent to understand how much earnest money you’ll pay and how to successfully recover your earnest money if you need to back out of the sale.
+When you submit earnest money, the deposit goes into an escrow account.
+This money then applies toward your down payment once the sale of the home is complete.
+If you back out of the sale due to a failed contingency, you can recover your earnest money in full.
+However, if you back out of the sale for reasons NOT covered by contingencies, your earnest money will be forfeited.
+Before signing a purchase and sale agreement to buy a home, carefully review it with your real estate agent to understand how much earnest money you’ll pay, and how to successfully recover your money if you need to back out of the sale.

 Term 3: Escrow